Downtown Alpharetta, Georgia. Photo by @awesomealpharetta

-Farmview Market, Madison
+Farmview Market in Madison

 And, you can be sure it’s good because nothing makes it to the Farmview Market shelf unless it’s been thoroughly tasted and tested by their team.
 In addition to Southern staples like peach products and freshly ground grits from the in-store grist mill, you can find unique items like olive oil from Georgia's olive farms.

-Rutledge Hardware, Rutledge
+Rutledge Hardware in Rutledge

 The four-way stop in Rutledge, Georgia, is a literal barrel painted red with four stop signs affixed to it.
 This lovely old-fashioned town is just three miles off Georgia I-20 on the way to Hard Labor Creek State Park.